Perondas/discord_workshop_update_tracker/README.md

 ## Setup
 Rename the .evn.example file to .env and fill in the values.
 The bot will not work without this file.
-Run docker compose up to start the bot.sa
+Run docker compose up to start the bot.

 ## TODO
 - [ ] Add a command to manually check for updates